Yves Dignadice: National team career

 Dignadice was a member of two Philippine national teams: the first one was with the NCC-backed national team that won the gold medal during the 1985 ABC Championship (now FIBA Asia) in Kuala Lumpur, and second with the all-pro Philippine squad that won silver during the 1990 Asian Games in Beijing.

 Personal life

-Yves has a daughter named Sophia who is a high school basketball player and a prospect for the Philippine women's national team.
+Dignadice has a daughter named Sophia who is a high school basketball player and a prospect for the Philippine women's national team.